Observing Environmental Changes: Landscape Development and Monitoring

 Basis for sustainable land use

 Our research contributes to a sound scientific basis for sustainable land use and landscape development, because decision-makers in the community and government must know how nature and landscape develop in the long term.
 Where, how fast and why do they change?
 And what are people saying about it?
 Environmental monitoring, which also takes social perception into account, is therefore an important basis for decision-making.
-Thanks to the EnviDat environment database which is currently under construction, the data are easily accessible for science and practical use.
+Thanks to the EnviDat environment database, the data are easily accessible for science and practical use.

 We are involved in a number of environmental monitoring programmes, such as the Swiss National Forestry Inventory (LFI) and the Swiss Habitat Protection Impact Monitoring.
 We lend scientific support to the "Swiss Landscape Monitoring" programme.
 This programme is the only one of its kind in Europe, because it encompasses both physical landscape development and landscape perception by people.
 It analyses various aspects and functions of landscapes, such as diversity, nature conservation value and their benefits to society, as well as how people perceive them.